Understanding How Love Can Differ For Different People In Your Life

 Often present in the early stages of a relationship, playful love, Ludus, is a non-serious type of love.
 It's often marked by the butterflies-in-your-stomach feeling you might get when you first feel affection for a new romantic partner or a crush.

 Ludus isn't often associated with a commitment but with a flirtatious, fun type of love.
 Playful love can turn into a more devoted form of love over time.

 If you have a new romantic interest, expressing ludus by flirting can create a low-stakes level of intimacy that you may be able to build upon.

 Eros (Passionate Love)

 Named for the Greek god of love, eros is a passionate, sexual, romantic form of love.
-It's often characterized by physical touch and powerful attraction.
+It's often characterized by physical touch and powerful attraction and is mentioned in so many songs about love.
 The Greeks felt that the passion and desire that came about due to eros was dangerous, yet it's often a form of love that people seek.

 As humans, we may crave a relationship with enduring love, but also one that is full of romance and sexual attraction.
-Eros may be a component of a sexual or lust-driven connection.
+Eros may be a component of a sexual or lust-driven connection or romantic love.
 However, it may also be considered passion.
 If your relationship with your partner seems to need a spark, consider whether passionate love may be lacking.

 Pragma (Practical Love)

 Also called enduring love, pragma is characterized by commitment and is often present in long-term romantic relationships.
 Pragma is considered by many the ideal form of love between romantic partners.